 The Internal Revenue Service has ruled that the income of the Trust is excludable from gross income, and therefore, exempt from taxation pursuant to Internal Revenue Code Section 115, which pertains to instrumentalities of state and local governments.

 Subsequent Events

-Management has evaluated subsequent events for accounting and disclosure requirements through January 13, 2016, the date that the financial statements were available to be issued.
-There were no events occurring during the evaluation period that require recognition or disclosure in the financial statements.
+Management has evaluated subsequent events for accounting and disclosure requirements through December 1, 2017, the date that the financial statements were available to be issued.

 3. Deposits and Investments